darko0124/Python_Spotify_Data_Scraper/README.md

+🔍 Goal of the project :

-This is a project for making and ETL to get data from Spotify and then transforming it into a csv file and uploading it to a google drive storage.
+- Make an ETL process to obtain data from Spotify using the Spotify API.
+After obtaining the data puts it into a CSV file and saves it into a Google drive storage.
-It is using a cron expression to be scheduled to run in a certain time and it is running in a docker container.
+- The script is scheduled using a cron expression and a docker container to run it into a certain time everyday so it can obtain the latest changes and update the csv file.

+⚙️ Tech Stack:
+- Python
+- Google Drive
+- Docker